Planning Projects On The Homestead

 Trust me on this, scheduling out planning time is important.

-You want to make sure you are both there and completely present both mentally and physically.
+You want to make sure you are both there and completely present mentally and physically.
 No distractions.
 No temptations of work looming over your heads.

-Pick a day that is already less busy than others so you are not frustrated by tasks that are not getting done at the time.
+Spending time now will save you hours later, as well as money.
 Look at is an investment in the future of your homestead.

 Another tip is to clear the house out.
 If you have little ones, make sure you have something for them to do.
 By keeping them occupied, you can put all of your attention into planning.